-Talk to a doctor from anywhere.² Telemedicine services from your primary care doctor are covered at no cost.
-You can also schedule a same-day appointment with a doctor 24/7 with MDLIVE².
-MDLIVE doctors can assess your symptoms and help with next steps at no cost to you.
-Register or login a mdlive.amerihealthnj.com.
+Talk to a doctor from anywhere.² All in-network telemedicine services are covered at no cost until 90 days after the end of both the state of emergency and public health emergency declared by the State of New Jersey.
+You can also schedule a same-day appointment with a doctor 24/7 with MDLIVE¹ at no cost.
+MDLIVE doctors can assess your symptoms and help with next steps.
+Register or login at mdlive.amerihealthnj.com.

 Specialists are available.
 The CDC recommends that the best way to prevent illness is to avoid being exposed to the virus that causes COVID-19.
 Ask your in-network specialist if your visit can be done over the phone or video.
 This also includes urgent care, nutritionists, and therapists (occupational, physical, speech).
 Physical and occupational therapy must be conducted via video.

 Treatment is covered².
 AmeriHealth New Jersey will waive members’ cost for in-network, acute in-patient treatment of COVID-19 through June 30, 2021².
 Cost sharing will be applied to post-acute care (e.g. skilled nursing, rehabilitation and long term acute care facilities), outpatient treatment, prescription drugs, ambulance transportation to a post-acute setting, and out of network care.